 Long gone are the days of having to be at a specific venue, at a certain time to attend work training with your colleagues.
 As more and more teams start working from home, whether it’s full-time or just a few days a week, the need for remote learning increases.

 Since 2005, the number of people regularly working from home who aren’t self-employed has risen by 159%.
 Research has shown a remote workforce is a happier, more productive, and more engaged group of people, despite some of the challenges that come with it.
-As the world is currently dealing with the COVID-19 pandemic, millions of people who traditionally had a face-to-face working arrangement are now working from home.
+Since the onset of the pandemic in 2020, many companies have transitioned to working remotely for the forseeable future.

 Working remotely isn’t a trend anymore - it’s here to stay, and with it the need for continuous learning and development opportunities for all staff (including those working remotely).
 You want your employees to keep learning and progressing their skill set, to keep them engaged and productive while working from home.
 So let’s get into the benefits of remote learning for your team.

 What is remote learning?